Fuzzwah/crazybot/README.md

 # SlackBot

-This code is a framework for running a Bot on Slack as a Flask app.
+This is a framework for running a Bot on Slack as a Flask app.
 The [event handling modules](./event_handling) create a framework for processing all events in [threads](./event_handling/event_processor), pulled from an [event queue](./event_handling/event_queue).
 This is necessary as the Slack API will duplicate any requests if it does not hear back within 3 seconds,